jezvgg/RL4VLA/README.md

 # try to increase `num-episodes` if not enough successful trajectories is collected
 ```

-### Collect Data with motion planner
+#### Collect Data with motion planner

-Collect data with motion planner.
+Collect data with motion planner to build the warm-up dataset and SFT dataset.

 ```bash
 conda activate rlvla_env